BenLangmead/bowtie/MANUAL.markdown

 Bowtie is not fully sensitive in [`-n`] 2 and [`-n`] 3 modes by default.
 In these modes Bowtie imposes a "backtracking limit" to limit effort spent trying to find valid alignments for low-quality reads unlikely to have any.
-This may cause bowtie to miss some legal 2- and 3-mismatch alignments.
+This may cause Bowtie to miss some legal 2- and 3-mismatch alignments.
 The limit is set to a reasonable default (125 without [`--best`], 800 with [`--best`]), but the user may decrease or increase the limit using the [`--maxbts`] and/or [`-y`] options.  [`-y`] mode is